 The Overcoming Mind-Hunger Program works to enhance recovery from binge eating disorder, bulimia or emotional eating issues by helping clients change their relationship with food.
 Overcoming Mind-Hunger addresses energy balance, management of true physical hunger and body acceptance.
-Once a normal healthy attitude about food emerges, decisions about weight loss or gain can be addressed.
+Once a normal healthy attitude about food emerges, more complex issues related to desire to change weight can be addressed.

 The Foundation Group

 This 15-week psychoeducational series is for those who are new to the idea of changing relationship with food or those needing support to maintain change.
 Each class is designed to develop personal awareness as well as genuine understanding of why we eat for reasons other than true physical hunger.
-Classes include hands-on eating experiences, grocery store trips and basic nutrition physiology.
+Classes include group discussion, hands-on eating experiences and basic nutrition physiology.

 That "need" for chocolate: How food can impact brain chemistry and blood sugar.